dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ScalableMLModelOnWebAPI-IntegrationPkg/README.md

 # Solution

-## Use the new '.NET Core Integration Pakage' that implements Object Pooling of PredictionEngine objects for you
+## Use the new '.NET Core Integration Package' that implements Object Pooling of PredictionEngine objects for you

 **'.NET Core Integration Package' NuGet feed**